rickcasson/tftp/README.md

 # tftp plugin

-A lib for Trivial File Transfer Protocol(TFtp) server and client.
+A lib for Trivial File Transfer Protocol(TFTP) server and client.

 ## How To Use